-If you need to transfer the ownership of a property, such as when getting divorced, having a mortgage can make things more complicated.
+If you need to transfer the ownership of a property, such as when getting divorced or if you want to transfer the property to a family member, having a mortgage can make things more complicated.
 While it is perfectly possible to transfer ownership of a property with a mortgage, the mortgage will either need to be paid off or the new owner will need to pass the lender’s eligibility checks.

 Lender’s eligibility checks when transferring a mortgage